IEEE-USA CVD

 1. Keep your luggage with you all day as you go from meeting to meeting, which is acceptable (though it will go through security screening when entering each building).

-2. Check your luggage with your hotel in the morning (recommended), or
+2. Check your luggage with your hotel (recommended), or

 3. You can check your luggage at the AMTRAK station at Union Station near Capitol Hill

-Each CVD participant’s schedule will be emailed to them by Apr 4th, one week prior to the CVD meetings.
+Each CVD participant’s schedule will be emailed to them one week prior to the CVD meetings.
 (It’s not uncommon for Congressional meetings to be confirmed or changed at the last minute.)
-Schedules will also be handed out at the Apr 10th Training Session.
+Schedules will also be handed out at the in-person Training Session.

 All of our meetings will likely be in the Senate and House office buildings on either side of the Capitol Building, not in the Capitol Building itself.
 Accessing these buildings is similar to going through security at the airport.
 There will be an X-ray machine and metal detector manned by US Capitol police.
 Security is tight, but usually efficient.
 You do not need to show an ID.